MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-In Microsoft 365 organizations with [Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-2-capabilities), details about active and completed investigations from [automated investigation and response (AIR)](air-about.md) are available on the **Investigations** page in the Microsoft Defender portal at <https://security.microsoft.com/airinvestigation>.
+In Microsoft 365 organizations with [Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-2-capabilities), details about active and completed investigations from [automated investigation and response (AIR) in Defender for Office 365](air-about.md) are available on the **Investigations** page in the Microsoft Defender portal at <https://security.microsoft.com/airinvestigation>.
 Investigation details provide you with up-to-date status and (with the right permissions) the ability to approve any pending actions.

 > [!TIP]
-> Check out the unified investigation page in the Microsoft Defender portal.
-To learn more, see [Unified investigation page](/defender-xdr/m365d-autoir-results#new-unified-investigation-page).
+> AIR details and results are also available in Microsoft Defender XDR on the **Investigations** page at <https://security.microsoft.com/incidents>.
+For more information, see [Unified investigation page](/defender-xdr/m365d-autoir-results#new-unified-investigation-page).

 ## What do you need to know before you begin?

 To see the permissions and licensing requirement for AIR, see [Required permissions and licensing for AIR](air-about.md#required-permissions-and-licensing-for-air).

-## The Investigations page in the Defender portal
+## Investigations from AIR in Defender for Office 365

 In the Defender portal at <https://security.microsoft.com>, go to **Email & collaboration** \> **Investigations**.
 Or, to go directly to the **Investigations** page, use <https://security.microsoft.com/airinvestigation>.

-By default, information about investigations from yesterday and today are shown, but you can change the date range.
+By default, investigation details from yesterday and today are shown, but you can change the date range.

-The following information about investigations is shown on the **Investigations** page.
+The following information shown on the **Investigations** page.
 You can sort the entries by clicking on an available column header.
 Select :::image type="icon" source="media/m365-cc-sc-customize-icon.png" border="false"::: **Customize columns** to change the columns that are shown.
 By default, all available columns are selected:

 - **ID**: The unique ID of the investigation.
-Select :::image type="icon" source="media/m365-cc-sc-copy-icon.png" border="false"::: **Open in new window** to open the details of the investigation as described in the [View investigation details](#view-investigation-details) section.
+Select :::image type="icon" source="media/m365-cc-sc-copy-icon.png" border="false"::: **Open in new window** to open the details of the investigation as described in the [View investigation details](#view-investigation-details-in-the-defender-portal-from-air-in-defender-for-office-365) section.
 - **Status**: The available status values are described in the [Investigation Status values](#investigation-status-values) section.
 - **Detection Source**: This value is always **Office365**.
 - **Investigation**